Esther Anderson (Jamaican actress): Awards and honours

-In 1976, Anderson received the Trendsetter Award at a ceremony organised by Billboard magazine on behalf of Denny Cordell of Mango Records and Chris Blackwell of Island Records in New York for introducing reggae to the American market.
+In 1976, Anderson received the Trendsetter Award at a ceremony organized by Billboard magazine on behalf of Denny Cordell of Mango Records and Chris Blackwell of Island Records in New York for introducing reggae to the American market.
 In 1981, the mayor of Memphis, Tennessee, made Anderson an honorary citizen for her contribution to films and music.
 In 2015, she received the Voice of a Woman Distinction Award for outstanding contributions to film in a career that has spanned over 50 years.
 In 2016, Councilwoman Barbara Kramer presented Anderson with an official city proclamation declaring February 26 as "Esther Anderson Community Arts Day" on behalf of the City of North Miami Beach Cultural Committee for encouraging cultural events that celebrate music, film and photography and for her dedication to the arts over the past 40 years.

 Personal life

 She currently lives and works in London and Paris.
+She dated actor Marlon Brando from 1965 to 1972.